parsec-labs/parsec-website/src/blog/content/ethereum-foundation-scaling-grant.md

 ---
 template: post.html
-title:    "Receipient of the Ethereum Foundation Scaling Grant!"
+title:    "Recipient of the Ethereum Foundation Scaling Grant!"
 date:     2018-05-05 08:00:00
 image:    blog04-bg.png
 ---

 <img src="/img/blog/blog04-banner.png">

 Hello, community!
-We’re happy to share with you that we have been selected as one of the receipients of the <b>Ethereum Foundation Grant</b>!
-Our team was chosen in the caterogy Scaling for the <a href="https://blog.ethereum.org/2018/05/02/announcing-may-2018-cohort-ef-grants/">May 2018 batch</a>.
+We’re happy to share with you that we have been selected as one of the recipients of the <b>Ethereum Foundation Grant</b>!
+Our team was chosen in the category Scaling for the <a href="https://blog.ethereum.org/2018/05/02/announcing-may-2018-cohort-ef-grants/">May 2018 batch</a>.
 This really means a lot to us!
 Let us explain in detail why:

 <b>Why do we exist?
 What is our mission?</b>